jamesmorrisuk/ukveganrecipes/_posts/2020-04-28-vegan-chicken-tikka-masala.md

       Optional: food coloring powder or paprika or beetroot extract if you’re not about that food coloring life.
   directions_markdown: >-
-    Add 2 tablespoons of vegetable oil (not olive oil, not coconut oil it’ll fuck everything up) in a pan with your gas at medium.
+    &nbsp;

-    1. Optional: Add mustard seeds and nigella seeds to your pan and let them begin to slowly fry.
-Alongside them add 1 HEAPED tablespoon of your mixed curry powder and 1 heaped teaspoon of garam masala powder.
-Add your garlic & ginger paste and add to the hot pan.
-Keep frying these off at a medium temperature until fragrant, if they look like they're going to start burning add a little water.
-Make sure to also continually stir every 10 seconds or so to also prevent burning.
+    1. Add 2 tablespoons of vegetable oil (not olive oil, not coconut oil it’ll fuck everything up) in a pan with your gas at medium.<br>Optional: Add mustard seeds and nigella seeds to your pan and let them begin to slowly fry.&nbsp; Next add 1 HEAPED tablespoon of your mixed curry powder and 1 heaped teaspoon of garam masala powder.
+Add your garlic & ginger paste to the hot pan.
+Keep frying the spices and paste off at a medium temperature until fragrant, if things look like they're going to start burning add a little water.
+Make sure to continually stir every 10 seconds or so to also prevent burning.

     2. Add finely diced or blended onions to your pan and let them sweat off for a little bit until they develop a bit of colour.